divyamahibalan/ElectroShield-Hazard-Detection-Prototype/README.md

 >SMS / app-based hazard alerts
 >Cloud storage + analytics

+Key Learning / Takeaways

+Practical experience in Python, ML, and data visualization.
+Designing user/admin dashboards for actionable insights.
+Structuring a project for portfolio and internship showcase.

-📌 Rebuild Notice
+Rebuild Notice

-⚠️ Original project code was lost during a system reset.
+  Original project code was lost during a system reset.
 The repository currently contains the UI demo, architecture, documentation, and concept workflow.
 Full implementation is under reconstruction.

-🙌 Author
+Author

 Built by DivyaMahibalan as part of an early-stage IoT + ML exploration project.